Elderton_Speidel - Jean-Michel Espitallier, Overlook’s Poems, 2013, installation view from De l’écriture de l’écriture, Galerie Vincenz Sala, 2015

 Taking into account the restrictions that the current COVID-19 crisis presents for some people, there are two ways you can participate: Either you are able to travel to Salzburg or you can join the class remotely.
 We see this combination as an opportunity for experimentation: seeing with someone else’s eyes; being present while we are afar.
 Students in Salzburg will be paired with those in remote locations, as well as with artists, and together we will delve into the complexities of art writing.

-- Venue
+Venue

-- Hohensalzburg Fortress / online (hybrid)
+Hohensalzburg Fortress / online (hybrid)

-- Date
+Date

-- What to bring
+What to bring

-- Something with which to write – a laptop or pen and paper.
+Something with which to write – a laptop or pen and paper.

-- Teaching language
+Teaching language

-- English/German
+English/German

 Louisa Elderton

 Louisa Elderton is a British art critic, writer, and editor based in Berlin.
-She is the Managing Editor for ICI Berlin Press, an independent, non-profit publisher that promotes radical lines of questioning, diverse voices, and novel approaches to academic scholarship.
+She is the Managing Editor of ICI Berlin Press, an independent, non-profit publisher that promotes radical lines of questioning, diverse voices, and novel approaches to academic scholarship, and was also recently the Text and Editorial Lead for Bergen Assembly 2025.
 Her writing has been featured in numerous publications including Artforum, Art Monthly, Artnet News, Art Review, Frieze, Flash Art, Harper’s Bazaar, Mousse, The New York Times, Vogue, and many more, as well as in gallery and museum catalogues and artist monographs.
-With significant experience of working for cultural institutions and galleries, from 2019–2022 she was Curatorial Editor at Gropius Bau, Chief Editor of Side Magazine for Bergen Assembly 2022, and a freelance Managing Editor for KW Institute for Contemporary Art.
+With significant experience of working for cultural institutions and galleries, she was Chief Editor of Side Magazine for Bergen Assembly 2022, Curatorial Editor at Gropius Bau from 2019–2022, and the Managing Editor of various publications for KW Institute for Contemporary Art and Hatje Cantz.
 From 2016–2019 she was Project Editor of Phaidon’s acclaimed ‘Vitamin’ series and Content Editor of Great Women Artists, and from 2011–16 she was a Curator & Artist Liaison at Blain|Southern.
-With a Master’s degree in ‘Curating the Art Museum’ from The Courtauld Institute of Art, she specialised in learning and interpretation, as part of which she worked in the Research department at Tate.
+She has a Master’s degree in ‘Curating the Art Museum’ from The Courtauld Institute of Art, and specialised in learning and interpretation, as part of which she worked in the Research department at Tate.

 Publications